Professional wrestling match types: Three Strikes match

+pinfall followed by submission followed by knockout.

+In the only occurrence of this match, Diamante faced Big Swole in a Three Strikes match on AEW Dark on September 7, 2021.

+Best of Series match

+A "Best of Series" match is similar to a two out of three falls match but an extended series to five or seven; Even though it takes place over several nights to continue a feud rather than settle it in one night.

+One variation is a Best of Five Series where a wrestler must win three matches to win the series.
+John Cena defeated Booker T 3–2 to win the WWE United States Championship at No Mercy (2004).

+The Best of Seven Series is another variation, where a wrestler must win four matches to win the series.
+Chris Benoit and Booker T fought in such a series to determine the #1 contender for the WCW World Television Championship in 1998.
+The two resumed their Best of Seven series in 2006 for the WWE United States Championship.
+Sheamus and Cesaro ended in a 3–3 draw when their seventh match at Clash of Champions (2016) ended in a no-contest.
+Death Triangle (Pac, Penta El Zero Miedo, and Rey Fénix) wrestled The Elite (Kenny Omega and The Young Bucks (Matt Jackson and Nick Jackson)) in a series for the AEW World Trios Championship in 2022.

 Stipulation-based variations

 As professional wrestling seeks to also tell a story, some matches are made solely for the purposes of advancing the plot.
 This typically involves the loser of a match being penalized in some way.

 Clock Strikes Midnight match

 The Clock Strikes Midnight match is a singles match where a match is contested under different stipulations, and stipulations of the match keep changing after random intervals.
 This match was contested between Alexxis Falcon and Nina Samuels at the 2023 Super Strong Style 16.
 The stipulations changed from time to time from a singles match to different stipulations such as Tables match, First Blood match, Submission match, Last Man Standing match, and Deathmatch.

 Crybaby match

 A Crybaby match is a singles match with the exception that the loser would have to dress as a baby by wearing a nappy and sucking from a bottle.
 This match only occurred once between 1-2-3 Kid and Razor Ramon at the In Your House 6 pay-per-view.